magic003/objc/README.md

 This vlang package provides Objective-C Runtime bindings for V.

 ## Status
-It is currently working in progress and should be considered as experimental.
-It's only tested on macOS Ventura 13.5, x86\_64.
+It is currently working in progress and should be considered experimental.
+It's only tested on x86\_64 architecture, macOS Ventura 13.5.

 Supported features:
 * Bool type